SuslikV/oxy_p/README.md

 "Heart" becomes filled.
  * To switch device into "Heart rate" mode: hold Button 1 more than 1 sec.
 Big "Heart" becomes empty.
- * To increase current of the LEDs ("brightness") press Button 2.
+ * To increase current of the sensor's LEDs ("brightness") press Button 2.
- * To decrease current of the LEDs ("brightness") press Button 1.
+ * To decrease current of the sensor's LEDs ("brightness") press Button 1.
  * To switch scale of the measurements: hold Button 2 more than 1 sec while in "SpO2 + HR" mode.